boyeonihn/quizzical-react-app/README.md

 - Upon submitting the answers, the web app presents questions that were answered correctly and incorrectly

 ## Lessons Learned:
-### Manipulating the data received from the Open Trivia Database API:
+### Manipulating the data received from the Open Trivia Database API
 - The original data received from the API contained special characters such as ?, &, " that were not displaying correctly upon App rendering.
-Upon some browsing and searching on the internet,
+Upon some browsing and searching on the internet, I found a HTML decoder library that prevents this error from taking place.
 - Furthermore, the API data was formatted so that each question had a 'correct_answer' and 'incorrect_answers' property.
 In order to prevent all the questions from having the first option as the same answer (i.e. all the questions' correct answer being option A), I completed two steps.
 Firstly, I combined the 'correct_answer' and 'incorrect_answers' values in one array.
 Then, utilizing a shuffle function, I made sure each question had a different shuffled order of answer choices.

 ### Other lessons learned